Sydney-Informatics-Hub/lessonbmc/_episodes/04-BMC_R_Day1_C.md

 ~~~
 {: .output}

 Someone is apparently 383 years old!
-There are a number of possibilities why this value is here with a range of probabilities from the most likely (the participant made a typo) to the least (the participant is yoda).
+There are a number of possibilities why this value is here with a range of probabilities from the most likely (data entry error) to the least (the participant is yoda).

 For our purposes, let's remove this person.
-To do so, we'll use the `-` sign in front of the indices we want.
+To do so, we'll use the `-` sign in front of the indices we want to remove.

 ~~~
 autism.data <- autism.data[-which.max(autism.data$age), ]